mhadaily/handling_errors_gracefully_dartpad_workshop/public/step_06/instructions.md

 ```

-With this implementation now I am able to directly return a `Widget` coresponding to the value of failure or success.
+With this implementation now I am able to directly return a `Widget` corresponding to the value of failure or success.

 ```dart
   @override